 The preparation of financial statements in conformity with generally accepted accounting principles in the United States of America requires the Company to make estimates and assumptions in determining the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from the Company's estimates.
 The Company believes the most significant estimate made in the preparation of the accompanying Condensed Consolidated Financial Statements relates to the determination of its allowance for credit losses, which is discussed below.
-The Company's accounting policies are discussed in Note B to the accompanying Condensed Consolidated Financial Statements.
+The Company's accounting policies are discussed in Note B to the accompanying Condensed Financial Statements.

 The Company maintains an allowance for credit losses on an aggregate basis at an amount it considers sufficient to cover estimated losses in the collection of its finance receivables.
-At October 31, 2011, the weighted average total contract term was 27.5 months with 19.9 months remaining.
-The reserve amount in the allowance for credit losses at October 31, 2011, \$65.9 million, was 22% of the principal balance in Finance receivables of \$309.5 million, less unearned payment protection plan revenue of \$9.8 million.
+At July 31, 2012, the weighted average total contract term was 28.1 months with 20.3 months remaining.
+The reserve amount in the allowance for credit losses at July 31, 2012, \$68.5 million, was 21.5% of the principal balance in finance receivables of \$329.9 million, less unearned payment protection plan revenue of \$11.3 million.
+Based on the analysis discussed below and strong and consistent credit results the past several years, management reduced the allowance for credit losses at April 30, 2012 to 21.5% from 22.0% at July 31, 2011.
 The estimated reserve amount is the Company's anticipated future net charge-offs for losses incurred through the balance sheet date.
 The allowance takes into account historical credit loss experience (both timing and severity of losses), with consideration given to recent credit loss trends and changes in contract characteristics (i.e., average amount financed, months outstanding at loss date, term and age of portfolio), delinquency levels, collateral values, economic conditions and underwriting and collection practices.
 The allowance for credit losses is reviewed at least quarterly by management with any changes reflected in current operations.
 The calculation of the allowance for credit losses uses the following primary factors:

-- · The number of units repossessed or charged-off as a percentage of total units financed over specific historical periods of time. - The average net repossession and charge-off loss per unit during the last eighteen months segregated by the number of months since the contract origination date and adjusted for the expected future average net charge-off loss per unit.
+•The number of units repossessed or charged-off as a percentage of total units financed over specific historical periods of time.

+•The average net repossession and charge-off loss per unit during the last eighteen months segregated by the number of months since the contract origination date and adjusted for the expected future average net charge-off loss per unit.
 About 50% of the charge-offs that will ultimately occur in the portfolio are expected to occur within 10-11 months following the balance sheet date.
-The average age of an account at charge-off date is 11.2 months. - The timing of repossession and charge-off losses relative to the date of sale (i.e., how long it takes for a repossession or charge-off to occur) for repossessions and charge-offs occurring during the last eighteen months.
+The average age of an account at charge-off date is 11 months.

+•The timing of repossession and charge-off losses relative to the date of sale (i.e., how long it takes for a repossession or charge-off to occur) for repossessions and charge-offs occurring during the last eighteen months.